hl7ch/ig-release/readme.md

 url=http://fhir.ch/ig/[igxyz]
 ```

-6. Run the IG Publisher assuming that your ig is on the same directory level as this project (e.g. replace [igxyz] with ch.core)
+6. Run the IG Publisher assuming that your IG is on the same directory level as this project (e.g. replace [igxyz] with ch-core or use the corresponding .cmd or .sh)
 ```
 java -Xms3550m -Xmx3550m -jar publisher.jar -go-publish -source $PWD/../[igxyz] -destination $PWD/www -registry ig-registry/fhir-ig-list.json -history ig-history
 ```